Prahran Market keeps supply chain open

 Prahran Market is Melbourne’s oldest market.
 Even though it’s surrounded by large supermarket chains, thousands of customers still shop there every week, as they have since the market first opened back in 1864.
 The customers come for the quality fresh produce, as well as premium meats, cheeses and less common items like truffles.

 When the lockdown first hit, Prahran Market management knew they had to find a way to continue to connect their traders – who depend on the market for their livelihood – to their customers.
 After fielding enquiries from customers and traders alike about the possibility of a home-delivery service, the team got to work.

 “We made contact with a local catering business called The Big Group,” says Simon Ward, the market’s General Manager.
 “They do a lot of higher-end stuff like horse racing and the Grand Prix.
 And because of COVID, virtually all of their events have been shut down.
 So we asked if they had staff and vehicles we could use to enable a home delivery service.”

-Utilising The Big Group drivers, administrators and logistics personnel – who would otherwise have faced unemployment – the market began with an ad-hoc service at first, whereby customers would have to order and pay over the phone with each individual trader.
+Utilising The Big Group drivers, administrators and logistics personnel – who’d otherwise have faced unemployment – the market began with an ad-hoc service at first.
+With this, customers would have to order and pay over the phone with each individual trader.